‘B&B’ Spoilers For Tuesday, November 13: Pam Spites Quinn By Arranging A Forrester Creations Job For Donna

 Bill has Ridge right where he wants him, backed into a corner with nowhere to go.
 The publications mogul caught the judge and the dressmaker discussing their misdeeds, and he has it on tape.

-Justin Barber (Aaron D. Spears) and Bill set up Ridge and Judge Craig McMullen (Joe Lando) so that they could gather the evidence they needed to prove that Ridge asked Craig to rule in Katie’s (Heather Tom) favor and award sole custody of Will (Finnegan George) to her.
-They arranged for Ridge and Craig to meet in the parking lot but it soon becomes apparent that they didn’t call each other.
+Justin Barber (Aaron D. Spears) and Bill set up Ridge and Judge Craig McMullen (Joe Lando) so that they could gather the evidence they needed to prove that Ridge asked Craig to rule in Katie’s (Heather Tom) favor — awarding sole custody of Will (Finnegan George) to her.
+They arranged for Ridge and Craig to meet in the parking lot, but it soon becomes apparent that they didn’t call each other.

 Bill now has everything he needs to prove that Ridge and the judge were in cahoots.
-Ridge knows that he and Craig have been caught and he is anxiously waiting to see what Bill’s next move will be.
-Ridge could very easily spend a very long time in prison.
+Ridge knows that he and Craig have been caught, and he is anxiously waiting to see what Bill’s next move will be.
+Ridge could very easily spend a long time in prison.

 Pam Douglas Spites Quinn Fuller

 Pam and Quinn’s battle just escalated.
-The two ladies cannot stand each other and will do anything to take the other down.
+The two ladies cannot stand each other, and each will do anything to take the other down.
 So when Pam sees an opportunity to spite Quinn, she grabs it with both hands.
-Inquisitr reports that Pam will suggest that Donna help her man the reception desk.
+The Inquisitr reports that Pam will suggest that Donna help her man the reception desk.

 B&B viewers know that this is a position that Donna has held before.
-At that time, however, Donna and Pam could not stand each other and were constantly feuding.
-Now it appears as if Pam is willing to let the past go just because she knows that it will irritate Quinn if Donna shares the same workspace as her and Eric.
+At that time, however, Donna and Pam could not stand each other, and were constantly feuding.
+Now it appears as if Pam is willing to let the past go — just because she knows that it will irritate Quinn if Donna shares the same workspace as her and Eric.

 Eric agrees that Donna should return to her old job, and Pam is over the moon.
-Later, she and Donna will reminisce about the past and agree to let bygones be bygones.
+Later, she and Donna will reminisce about the past, and agree to let bygones be bygones.

-Follow Inquisitr for all the latest Bold and the Beautiful spoilers, recaps, and casting news.
+Follow the Inquisitr for all of the latest Bold and the Beautiful spoilers, recaps, and casting news.

 The ultimate con could have catastrophic consequences. ????
 See what happens this week on #BoldandBeautiful! pic.twitter.com/3PHj3H0Afo